MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/walkthrough-receiving-and-putting-away-in-basic-warehousing.md

     |LS-81|SILVER|S-01-0001|30|

     > [!NOTE]
-    >  The bin code is entered automatically according to the setup that you performed in the "Setting up the Location" section.
+    >  The bin code is entered automatically according to the setup that you performed in the “Setting up the Location” section.

     Proceed to notify the warehouse that the purchase order is ready for warehouse handling when the delivery arrives.